Ivy Preview Feed your agents real-time context. Automate what can't wait.

 Your app writes records to Ivy.
 Your team queries them.
 Your agent reads them.
 Each in their own protocol.
 Ivy is the backend.

 Built in, not bolted on.
-The full broker, plus the parts you'd otherwise wire up yourself: Connect, Schema Registry, an auth proxy, a state store, and the audit pipeline.
+Everything you need to capture, correlate, and activate real-time data in one binary: the full broker, plus the parts you'd otherwise wire up yourself, Connect, Schema Registry, an auth proxy, a state store, and the audit pipeline.

 Multi-protocol I/O